trevineoorloff/ExpressiveFaceVideoEncoding.io/README.md

-# Encode-in-Style.github.io
+# ExpressiveTalkingHeads.io
-The repository of the project page of "Encode-in-Style: Latent-based Video Encoding using StyleGAN2"
+The repository of the project page of "Expressive Talking Head Video Encoding in StyleGAN2 Latent-Space"